-Sample Applicant Rejection Letter and How To Write One
+Sample Applicant Rejection Letter and How to Write One

 Employee writing a candidate rejection letter at his desk